ehmedosmanov/ehmedosmanov/README.md

-Hi 👋 My name is Ahmed Osmanov
+Hi 👋 My name is Ahmad Osmanov
 ==============================

 FrontEnd developer from Azerbaijan